Subject Matter

 5. Monitoring and Removal of Content

-a) violates these Terms and Conditions;
+a) Is contrary to these Terms and Conditions.

-b) infringes the Intellectual Property Rights of third parties;
+b) Infringes the Intellectual Property Rights of third parties.

 6. Indemnification for Infringements